speculatrix/tvh_epg/README.md

 ### Done - in reverse order

 20181006
+* started function to filter on tags
+* added ability to turn channel icons off and on
 * add a hover feature to show more information about a program
 * uses TVH server's own channel images; not sure if this is better